Ohio Cattle Dog Rescue Team

 Heidi Holzapfel - Marketing & Technology Coordinator

 Heidi Holzapfel lives in Pittsburgh, PA.
 She is a graduate of The Ellis School, and a two-time graduate of Syracuse University, obtaining both a Bachelor’s and Masters of Business Administration in Entrepreneurship.
-She is the owner of the Soggy Doggy Shop in Wexford, PA which specializes in all-natural dog care, treats, foods, and enrichment toys.
 Heidi’s love for ACD’s began with a sweet foster-failure dog from a local shelter.
 Rocky showed Heidi the amazing nature of ACD’s and she was hooked!
 Heidi soon adopted Gunner through Corene and is so happy to be his person.
-Heidi has also been awarded OCDRT’s Volunteer of the Year award, due to her willingness to complete home support visits, attended seminars, and serve as the local events coordinator in the Pittsburgh area & is honored to be the newest Board Member.
+Heidi has also been awarded OCDRT’s Volunteer of the Year award, due to her willingness to complete home support visits, attended seminars, and serve as the local events coordinator in the Pittsburgh area.